PillarTechnology/CodeRace/README.md

 > 1. Install the following applications:
 >    * Homebrew
 >    * Git client
->    * Node.js and nom
+>    * Node.js and npm
 >
-> 2. Create a 'coderace' directory to clone the git repository into.
+> 2. Create a `coderace` directory to clone the git repository into.
 > 3. Clone the repository.
 > 4. Install all necessary npm packages.
-> 5. Place shortcuts to all scripts, the CodeRace directory, and these instructions on the Desktop.
+> 5. Place shortcuts to all scripts, the `CodeRace` directory, and these instructions on the Desktop.
 > 6. Find the server's IP address on the local network
 >    * Write down this IP address to enter on client computers.
->    * If you forget or lose the IP, you will find a 'getIP' script on the Desktop.
+>    * If you forget or lose the IP, you will find a `getIP` script on the `Desktop`.
 This will show your IP.
 >

 ##### Run:
-1. Run the 'StartCodeRaceServer' script application
+1. Run the `StartCodeRaceServer` script application
    * ###### The script will do the following:
      > - Run the `./cleanup.sh` script to reset the code back to a blank state.
      > - Start the server.